‘Gone Girl’ actor Lisa Banes dies 10 days after hit-and-run

-NEW YORK (AP) — “Gone Girl” actor Lisa Banes died 10 days after being injured in a hit-and-run accident in New York City, police said.
+NEW YORK (AP) — “Gone Girl” actor Lisa Banes died 10 days after being injured by a hit-and-run driver in New York City, police said.

-The 65-year-old Banes, who wasstruck by a scooter or motorcyclewhile crossing a street on June 4, died Monday at Mount Sinai Morningside Hospital, a police department spokesperson said.
+The 65-year-old Banes, who was struck by a scooter or motorcycle while crossing a street on June 4, died Monday at Mount Sinai Morningside Hospital, a police department spokesperson said.
+The driver did not stop, police said.

 Banes appeared in numerous television shows and movies, including “Gone Girl” in 2014 and “Cocktail” with Tom Cruise in 1988.
 On television, she had roles on “Nashville,” “Madam Secretary,” “Masters of Sex” and “NCIS.”